gem/oq-engine/doc/manual/oq-manual.rst

 Modeller’s Toolkit, the code for which can be found on a public repository at GitHub at: http://github.com/gemsciencetools/rmtk.

-A web-based tool to build an vulnerabilitymodel in the Natural hazards' Risk Markup Language schema are also under development, and can be found at the OpenQuake platform at the following address: https://platform.openquake.org/ipt/.
+A web-based tool to build an *Vulnerability Model* in the Natural hazards' Risk Markup Language schema are also under development, and can be found at the OpenQuake platform at the following address: https://platform.openquake.org/ipt/.